Expensify/App/docs/articles/expensify-classic/manage-employees-and-report-approvals/Approving-Reports.md

 Finish: Click this to finish reviewing the report!
 3. Click the Finish button if you are done reviewing, or reject/edit the last item to finish the review process.
 4. Approve the report!
 Approve and Forward the report if there is another person who needs to review the report in your approval workflow, or you can Final Approve if you are the final approver.
 Note: When in Guided Review, you'll automatically Approve the report adhering to your Company's Approval Workflow once you Approve the final expense on the report.
 You'll then be immediately taken to the next report requiring your attention - making Approving multiple expenses a quick and painless process!
-Via the Mobile App:
 ​
 ​
+Via the Mobile App:​
 1. From Home, under Reports that need your attention, click Begin Review, and the system will bring you to the first expense on the oldest report in Home.
-​
 2. Edit the expense: Make any necessary edits to the expense by tapping the corresponding field.
 Be sure to address any Violations and Notes on the expense!
 Notes are indicated at the top of the expense with a yellow exclamation point, while violations appear on the expense with a red exclamation point:
 3. Choose Reject or Accept at the top of the expense.
+​
 Reject: This will remove the expense from the report and send it back to the submitter.
 An email will be sent to the submitter explaining this expense has been rejected, and a comment will be added to the report it was rejected from.
 If this is the only expense on the report, the entire report will be rejected (and the expense will remain on the report).
+​
 If Scheduled Submit is being used, rejected expenses will auto-report to the next Open report on the Workspace (as if it were a new expense).
 If an open report doesn't exist, Concierge will create a new one.
+​​
 ​
+If Scheduled Submit is not being used, any rejected expenses will be Unreported in the submitter's account and need to be manually applied to a new report.
 ​
-If Scheduled Submit is not being used, any rejected expenses will be Unreported in the submitter's account and need to be manually applied to a new report.
 Accept: This will move to the next expense on the report, leaving behind any outstanding violations or notes.
 If this is the last expense on the report, you'll be all done!
 Once you've made it through all of the expenses on the report, you'll be all set!
 ​
-​
-​
 # Deep Dive
 ## Concierge Report Management
 ​
 Concierge report approval removes the need for you to manually click "Approve" on endless reports!
 Instead, you can set up your group Workspace to capture all the requirements you have for your team's expenses.
 As long as all the rules have been followed and Concierge's additional audit is passed (more below), we will automatically approve such reports on behalf of the approver after submission.
+​
 Before you start:
 Ensure are a Workspace admin on a group Workspace
 Set your workflow to Submit-and-Approve or Advanced Approval workflow